 where $\bar{a}$, $\bar{b}$ are the lensing coefficients.
 The details of this calculation can be found in \cite{Bozza:2002zj,Kumar:2020sag,Islam:2020xmy}.
 The deflection angle increases as $x_0$ approaches $x_{ps}$, eventually exceeding $2\pi$ radians and diverging logarithmically at $x_0 = x_{ps}$.
-We can investigate deflection angle of strong gravitational lensing by LMRBH and compare with the analogous results of Kerr black hole.
-The deflection angle for LMRBH spacetime in SDL (cf.~Fig.~\ref{plot6}), like Kerr black hole, is more than $2\pi$.
+We can investigate the deflection angle of strong gravitational lensing by LMRBH and compare it with the analogous results of the Kerr black hole.
+Like Kerr black hole, the deflection angle for LMRBH spacetime in SDL (cf.~Fig.~\ref{plot6}) is more than $2\pi$.
 The effect of the LMRBH parameter $l$ and spin $a$ can be seen in Fig. \ref{plot6}.
 The deflection angle diverges at larger $u_{ps}$ for larger $l$ while at smaller $u_{ps}$ for larger $a$.

-As can be seen in Eq.~(\ref{def4}) that if a light beam's impact parameter is sufficiently close to its critical value, it may also approach the unstable photon orbit radius and make one, two, or even more turns around the lens before it reaches the observer.
-As a result, a strong gravitational field can generate a large number of images, creating what may appear to be an endless series of images.
-The clockwise and anticlockwise winds of the black hole are represented by the two infinite sets of relativistic pictures.
+As can be seen in Eq.~(\ref{def4}) if a light beam's impact parameter is sufficiently close to its critical value, it may also approach the unstable photon orbit radius and make one, two, or even more turns around the lens before it reaches the observer.
+As a result, a strong gravitational field can generate many images, creating what may appear to be an endless series of images.
+The two infinite sets of relativistic pictures represent the clockwise and anticlockwise winds of the black hole.
+In Fig. \ref{plot6}, we show that for higher impact parameter values, the deflection angle for some parameters can become negative, which shows that the path of the light or particles is bent opposite the black hole's centre, causing photons to be deflected away from the black hole's location.
+But for our configuration in which the black hole lies between a light source and observer, we calculated the deflection angle using the expression in Eq.~(\ref{def4}), which is valid for SDL.
+However, this expression of the deflection angle in SDL technique is valid only in close vicinity to the critical impact parameter.
+In reality, a negative deflection angle value is not achievable.
+Still, as is usually done in the literature, one can utilise the weak deflection limit technique to get the deflection angle at larger impact parameters \cite{Bozza:2010xqn}.